frasulov/GoLang/README.md

 ## rabbitMQTesting
 * I have create simple app for sending message to queue and listen specific queue in Rabbit MQ

+## redisTesting
+* I have used redis for caching data and getting from redis.
+You can use SET and GET function for getting and setting only.